DAXaholic/aos-crash-dump-analysis/INSTALL.rst

    the environment variable ``WIN_DEBUGGING_TOOLS_PATH`` which points to the installation directory.

- * Download and install PyKd_ from CodePlex.
-Afterwards create an environment variable ``PYTHON2_PATH`` pointing to the directory of python which was installed during the PyKd installation.
+ * Download and install `Python 3`_ from the official site.
+   Afterwards create an environment variable ``PYTHON3_PATH`` pointing to the installation directory.

+ * Install PyKd_ via PIP as described at their site.
+   In case the Python executable is not in your PATH environment variable an alternative is to go to the Python installation directory and execute `python.exe -m pip install pykd`

  * If you want to set up the automatic dump analysis, you also need 7-Zip_.
    Download and install it and create an environment variable ``7ZIP_PATH``